 A nice round 11 stats

 Deconstructing Rolemaster a little, the stats system is not particularly outstanding.
-The whole stats system lacks conviction, there is one option to use just a single stat bonus with skills, another to use the average of two or three stats and the latest version with smaller stat bonuses that are added together.
-If you bring HARP into the frame then there are 8 stats, in Rolemaster there are 10 stats if you ignore the poor relation of Appearance that makes 11 stats.
+The whole stats system lacks conviction, there is one option to use just a single stat bonus with skills, another to use the average of two or three stats and the latest version with smaller stat bonuses that are added together.… Read the rest

 Peter’s blog Monday, “Is a Kenku a race or a monster” made me think about the Neng, a creature/race in the “Artificial Beings” section of the Shadow WorldM Master Atlas.
-SW has a great many odd races: Hirazi, Jhordi, Kuluku, Quaidu, Synshari, so it always struck me that Neng could be moved to the race section and available as a PC choice.
-Terry in fact states that the Neng can breed/reproduce and qualify as a race.
+SW has a great many odd races: Hirazi, Jhordi, Kuluku, Quaidu, Synshari, so it always struck me that Neng could be moved to the race section and available as a PC choice.… Read the rest

 I came across the Kenku last week and I really like them.
 The basic idea is that these are humanoid avians.
-They are great mimics, infact they have not language of their own but rather string learned phrases together from what they have heard but all in perfectly mimicked form of the original voice.
-They are also natural thieves.
+They are great mimics, infact they have not language of their own but rather string learned phrases together from what they have heard but all in perfectly mimicked form of the original voice.… Read the rest

 There can be no argument that Terry has designed Shadow World with a strong meta-narrative.
 These over-arching plots, high level NPC’s and secretive organizations reinforce an image of SW has a high fantasy adventure setting.
-Multi-chapter adventures like the Legacy of the Sea Drake Crown and the Grand Campaign may discourage GM’s from adopting the SW setting or see it poorly suited to low level “one and done” adventures given the rich history and background presented.
+Multi-chapter adventures like the Legacy of the Sea Drake Crown and the Grand Campaign may discourage GM’s from adopting the SW setting or see it poorly suited to low level “one and done” adventures given the rich history and background presented.… Read the rest

 Sword Coast Encounters

 Limitless Adventures have very kindly given me review copies of three of their ‘Encounters’ booklets.
-What I like about Limitless Adventures is that they sound like a Tuesday night gaming group that every time they have a great idea they publish it, and why the heck not?
+What I like about Limitless Adventures is that they sound like a Tuesday night gaming group that every time they have a great idea they publish it, and why the heck not?… Read the rest

 While I’ve posted up quite a few files, bits and excerpts from our Shadow World campaign over at the RM Forums, I put many of them up with minimal explanation or background.
-Since we are in the Halloween season I wanted to go back and discuss one of my posting in more detail: The Soulless or UnMen.
+Since we are in the Halloween season I wanted to go back and discuss one of my posting in more detail: The Soulless or UnMen.… Read the rest

 There is so much I can write about after the last session I don’t really know where to start.